otajisan/aws-cdk-update-pr-builder-ts/README.md

  @aws-cdk/aws-iam  ^1.137.0  →  ^1.138.0
  @types/node         17.0.7  →    17.0.8
  aws-cdk              2.3.0  →     2.4.0
- jest               ^27.4.5  →   ^27.4.7
 ```

 - Make a Pull Request towards the specified base branch (_Default:_ `main`)
 - This action uses the following awsome Github Action for Pull Request Action.
     - https://github.com/peter-evans/create-pull-request

-## Problems
-- The `ncu -u` command upgrades `package.json`, but the current command upgrades packages other than `aws-cdk` at the same time.
-  - I think it's fine, but it would be better if it could limit the scope